linusnorton/ljn.io/_posts/2016-07-26-so-you-want-to-build-a-journey-planner.md

 Done that?
 Great.
 It’s still slow isn’t it?

 Despite the CSA being hyped as a very quick algorithm it still takes a bit of time on a full data set.
 The UK timetable data which was about 3 months worth of train services between 2,500 stations.
 It wasn't a huge dataset, about 2.7 million rows, but the CSA still loads and iterates all the connections until it reaches the destination.
 Initially my PHP implementation was taking about 30 seconds.
 There are a lot of tweaks you can make to improve the performance.

 The key idea is to prune the number of connections you need to scan.
 I tried two approaches to this; one was to remove any connections before my target departure time.
 This is quick and easy and works well for journeys towards the end of the day, but does nothing for those at the beginning.
 The other approach was to create a minimum spanning tree of the shortest possible time between every station.
 Once you have that you can eliminate all services that depart before you'd be able to arrive.
 I created the minimum spanning tree by loading the fastest connections between every station to make a graph and then applied Dijkstra's shortest path algorithm.

 And…… still slow.

 Yes, after all that things are getting quicker but there is another key problem.
 We’re only returning a single journey planning result per query.
 Most websites out there will return about 8 or so results in each direction.

 ## Transfer Patterns

 At this point I was starting to get a bit demoralised.
 I'd taken the very latest in super-fast journey planning algorithms and still couldn’t make it work well.

 Luckily, I stumbled across Hannah Bast's work on transfer patterns (also covered on Hacker News and a Google Blog post).
 Before I'd even read the paper I saw the words "transfer pattern" and knew roughly what to do.

 It described a method using a journey planning algorithm to pre-calculate all the unique journeys for the entire graph.
 This means when a real-time query comes in we can just look up the schedule that matches that journey.”

 To do this we need to track all the changes required to make a journey in two additional data structures - a transfer pattern and a transfer pattern leg.
 The transfer pattern stores the origin and destination of the journey and links to many transfer pattern legs that have the origin and destination for each leg.

 If we are doing a journey from A to C we would query all the possible transfer patterns there are to do that journey.
-For instance there might be a tranfer pattern with two legs: A→B, B→C and another with a single leg: A→C.
+For instance there might be a transfer pattern with two legs: A→B, B→C and another with a single leg: A→C.

 Now we just need to look up services that go from A→B, B→C and A→C and weave that information back into some actual journey plans.